jeffgore00/jg_ts_react_node_project_skeleton/README.md

   - ...in conjunction with React Testing Library for the frontend...
   - ...and SuperTest for API tests on the backend.
 - Automation with WebdriverIO/Jasmine with one passing test out of the box
-  - Custom `wdio` CLI flags built in to facilitate ease of use
+  - WebdriverIO CLI extended with new flags to facilitate ease of use
   - Runnable on your local machine in Chrome with Chromedriver, or in headless mode in a handful of browsers with Selenium Docker
   - Has the option to save screenshots of tests at the point of failing or of completion
   - Whenever WebdriverIO loads a new URL, logs the URL to the console